 It's important to note that the Common Core is not curriculum or teaching methods, but standards.
 Standards define what students should understand and be able to do at each grade level.
 The Common Core standards, which were initiated by the National Governors Association and the Council of Chief State School Officers, were crafted by teachers, parents and community leaders.
 Please review our

 Frequently Asked Questions to learn more.

-The Hawaii State Department of Education began its implementation of the Common Core in 2012-2013 with grades K-2 and 11-12, with implementation in all grade levels in 2013-2014.
+The Department began its implementation of the Common Core in 2011-2012 with grades K-2 and 11-12, with implementation in all grade levels in 2013-2014.
 Teachers are working collaboratively with principals and leadership to design educational tools and practices that best deliver on these standards.